 Jarware Honey Dipper

-- BPA Free and made from recycled materials, durable plastic and silicone construction
+- BPA FREE and made from recycled materials, durable plastic and silicone construction; handle is easy to grip while...

 The Jarware honey dipper comes complete with a lid that can nicely fit onto a standard mason jar.
 It could be a lifesaver for those who like to keep their honey in such jars, though it would be virtually useless otherwise.
 The concept is quite clever and immensely suited to those who buy organic honey every time.
 The performance, though, is reported to be much like the Dr. Oetker dipper, except that this plastic dipper is BPA-free and dishwasher-safe.